CountBricks Replace Buffalo Box for Residential Homes

 • Recycled aggregate backfill for minimal settlement

 The CountBricks pricing engine pulls regional labor rates, material indexes, and weather-based productivity factors in seconds.
-By eliminating the manual takeoff stage, we compress project timelines and cut overhead.
+By eliminating the manual takeoff stage, we compress project timelines and reduce overhead.

-Example: A recent East Amherst customer received a 34-line estimate for a buffalo box replacement within 12 minutes of our initial call.
-The project finished 8% under budget because the field crew used the same AI-generated scope that the estimator produced—no interpretation gaps.
+Example: A recent project in East Amherst received a 34-line estimate for a buffalo box replacement within 12 minutes.
+The project finished 8% under budget due to the precise AI-generated scope.

 How long does replacement take?
 Most residential curb stop swaps are completed in one day, including restoration.